Top Causes of Infertility in Women

 Although female infertility that is a result of illness or genetics cannot be prevented, there are some steps that women can take to improve their chances of conceiving.

 - Practicing safe sex to avoid contracting an STI

 - Avoiding illicit drugs

 - Adopting good health practices and personal hygiene

-If women take good care with their health, they stand the best chance of being able to get pregnant naturally, however with modern medical treatments such as IVF having proved to be so successful, it is important for women to realize that a diagnosis of infertility is not the end of the world and that they still have a good chance of becoming a mother.
+If women take good care of their health, they stand the best chance of being able to get pregnant naturally; however, with modern medical treatments such as IVF proven to be so successful, it is important for women to realize that a diagnosis of infertility is not the end of the world and that they still have a good chance of becoming a mother.

 Are you trying to conceive a baby, but no matter what you do, nothing is working?
 Are you worried you may be infertile or just wondering why the process is taking so long?
 Book a consultation immediately because time is of the essence.
 At Women’s Aid Center, we are women ran an operated clinic, and we understand the unique need of our patients.
 If you have any concerns are want to go undergo a complete evaluation of your reproductive system, schedule an appointment with us today.